-- b) Main Street Frontage: Only properties with a minimum of 50 feet of frontage on Main Street within the boundaries of the overlay district shall qualify for a special permit granted by the Planning Board (hereinafter referred to as a "Adaptive Use Special Permit"). - c) Rules and Regulations: The Planning Board shall develop Adaptive Use Overlay District Rules and Regulations which shall more fully define the application requirements, identify supporting information needed, and establish reasonable application, review and inspection fees, and performance bond requirements.
+- b) Frontage: Only properties with a minimum of 50 feet of frontage on a Town way within the Adaptive Use Overlay District shall qualify for a special permit granted by the Planning and Economic Development Board (hereinafter referred to as an "Adaptive Use Special Permit").
+(Revised June 13, 2011) - c) Rules and Regulations: The Planning and Economic Development Board shall develop Adaptive Use Overlay District Rules and Regulations which shall more fully define the application requirements, identify supporting information needed, and establish reasonable application, review and inspection fees, and performance bond requirements.